qwertie/ecsharp/lemp/lemp-pattern-matching.md

 }
 ~~~

 I bet you've written code like this.
-Some of you write this style of code a lot, so often that it hardly even seems tedious.
+Some of you write this style of code a lot.
 But now LeMP has a shortcut for patterns like these: it's called `match`.
 It's like `switch`, but for pattern-matching.
 With `match`, the code above becomes simply

 ~~~csharp
 match (connection.DownloadNextObject()) {